 "If it looks too good to be true, it is."
 This old saying is applicable in many situations, and you should keep it in mind when researching vacation rentals.

-While vacation rental prices vary based on number of rooms, amenities and location, you should be wary of any apartment or cottage that is offered at a deep discount.
-Always check rental prices for several properties in the neighborhood you'd like to stay in so that you have a good understanding of the going rates for that area.
+While vacation rental prices vary based on factors such as number of rooms, amenities and location, you should be wary of any apartment or cottage that is offered at a deep discount.
+Always check rental prices for several properties in the neighborhood you would like to stay in so that you have a good understanding of the going rates for that area.

 The safest way to pay for your vacation rental is by credit card.
 Regardless of where you live, credit cards offer more consumer protection than any other payment method.
 If there is a problem with your rental, or if you are the victim of a vacation rental scam, you can dispute the charges with your credit card company and have them taken off your bill until the matter is investigated.